usnistgov/OSCAL/docs/schema/oscal-tag-library.md

 For its XML names, OSCAL uses the namespace http://csrc.nist.gov/ns/oscal/1.0.
 Commonly, this will be assigned to (unprefixed) names in an OSCAL document by default, and in this document, OSCAL elements (and attributes, presumed to be in no-namespace) are referenced without a prefix, `oscal:` or any other.

 By design, OSCAL looks a lot like HTML on the inside.
 Transformations to HTML, however, should always strip the OSCAL namespace to produce HTML in the appropriate namespace for the target application.
 (Or the target application could learn to consume OSCAL.)
 Only some parts of HTML, however, make their way into OSCAL, which is designed to address its own requirements.

+In future, OSCAL features (elements in the XML models) may be split across two or more namespaces.

 ### OSCAL organization